ajonsickle/coolstory.js/README.md

 This module was originally built as part of [RPNow.net](https://github.com/rpnow/rpnow2), but is now available for any project to use under the [MIT license](/LICENSE).

+## Try it out!
+You can try out coolstory.js in your browser at [npm.runkit.com/coolstory.js](https://npm.runkit.com/coolstory.js).

 ## Basic Usage
 coolstory.js works in Node and in a browser.